 The development team should provide their thoughts and insights to ensure all tech aspects (features, backend, design, integrations, etc.) are adequately estimated.
 A tech lead and business analyst may be necessary for more detailed research.

 The product owner makes final decisions and communicates their vision to the development team.
 When estimating the project, the hired vendor should always consider your opinion.

 What Affects the Estimating of a Custom Software Development Project?

 Custom software development involves numerous aspects that may affect your project’s cost and timeline.
 Each of them matters and may become critical for your budget if ignored.

 So to estimate software development cost accurately, consider the following factors.

 1. Project Type and Size

-The first thing that matters is the type of software you build.
+The first thing that matters is the type of software solutions you build.
 Digital product development is a broad concept.
 It includes various projects, from sophisticated, innovative platforms to simple landing pages.
 Accordingly, depending on your business goals and requirements, the price and timeline will vary tremendously.

 Here are several most common types of software development projects.